kvalle/writings/original-lisp.md

     </dd>
 </dl>

 The evaluation rules above are, surprisingly, all we need to implement Lisp.
-In addition, however, I'd like to include another form that don't seem to be described by McCarthy, but which is included in Graham's article.
-It could strictly speaking be replaced by doing a lot of nestd `label`s but, makes things much more readable.
-It is the `define` form:
+In addition, however, I'd like to include another form that isn't explicitly described by McCarthy, but which is included in Graham's article.
+It could strictly speaking be replaced by doing a lot of nested `label`s but, but this would make things a lot less readable.

 <dl>
     <dt>`(defun name (a1 … an) <body>)`</dt>